-Under rules issued by the IRS and U.S. Department of Labor, the Outbreak Period is disregarded in determining whether any of the following COBRA deadlines have been met:
+Under rules issued by the IRS and U.S. Department of Labor, the Outbreak Period (or one year, if earlier) is disregarded in determining whether the following COBRA deadlines have been met:

-- the deadline to make COBRA premium payments; or
+- The deadline to make COBRA premium payments.

 Extension of the COBRA Election Deadline

 COBRA qualified beneficiaries have a period of at least 60 days to elect COBRA coverage after the election period begins.
 The election period begins on the date the COBRA election notice is received or, if later, the date coverage is lost.